bootstrap-vue/bootstrap-vue/src/components/toast/README.md

 ## `<b-toast>` component

-TBD
+When you have an custom component that would like to display jsut a single toast at a time, use the `<b-toast>` component.
+The `<b-toast>` component can be placed anywhere im your custom component or app, and do not render an element (they render a comment placeholder node which will not affect layout).

+The toast can be made visible via a `v-model` (tied to the `visible` prop), or shown using the components `show()` and `hide()` instance methods, or via the `this.$bvToast.show(id)` and `this.$bvToast.hide(id)` methods (requires that a unique ID be set on the `<b-toast>` component).

+Toasts, by default will be paced into the `b-toaster-top-right` `<b-toaster>` copoent.
+The toaster specified by the `toaster` prop will be created on demand if it doesn't already exist in document.

+You can force a `<b-toast>` to appear in-place in the document by settig the `static` prop to `true`. you still need to show and hide the toast, but it will not be transported into a toaster component.

-## Toaster target component
+## `<b-toaster>` target component

 The `<b-toaster>` component provides a container where toasts will appear (the _Toaster_).
-Toasters require a unique name, and toasts can be targeted to appear in a specific named toaster.
+Toasters require a unique name, and toasts can be targetted to appear in a specific named toaster.

-In most cases you will not need to directly use this component, as `<b-toast>` will automatically insert a `<b-toaster>` component (appended to `<body>`) with the requested toaster name, if one is not found in the document.
+In most cases you will not need to directly use this component, as `<b-toast>` will automatically insert a `<b-toaster>` component (appended to `<body>`) with the requested toaster name if one is not found in the document.
 But sometimes you may want to explicitly place a toaster in your app.

 The toaster `name` becomes the ID of the inserted container, and will also be used a class name on